-Gov. Yari Vows To Deal With Unrepentant Bandits - Nigeria Today
+Gov. Yari vows to deal with unrepentant bandits - Nigeria Today

 The Deputy Governor of the state, Malam Ibrahim Wakkala, who led the peace negotiation team, commended the understanding of the repentant bandits.

-The post Gov. Yari Vows To Deal With Unrepentant Bandits appeared first on leadership.ng.
+The post Gov. Yari vows to deal with unrepentant bandits appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share